 New Brand and Migration Plan

-A source close to the broker told Finance Magnates that Octa has been working “for months” on a new international brand and has now decided to fully shift its focus to the launch and rollout of that identity.
+A source close to the broker told Finance Magnates that the entity has been working “for months” on the new identity and has now decided to fully shift its focus to the launch and rollout.

 The industry source mentioned that the rebrand is a strategic decision aimed at building a resilient platform for every trader and at delivering a secure, reliable and sustainable trading experience.